 (mandatory when the scope of the notification covers food and feed use)

-Examples: GM crops used as food and/or feed; Food or feed enzymes, additives, vitamins and flavourings containing, consisting of, or produced from GMOs (including from GM micro-organisms); Biomasses used as feed materials.
+Examples: GM crops used as food and/or feed; food or feed enzymes, additives, vitamins and flavourings containing, consisting of, or produced from GMOs (including from GM micro-organisms); biomasses used as feed materials.

+The placing on the market of GMOs for use as food or feed is governed by Regulation (EC) No. 1829/2003.
+Applications may concern either new GMOs or renewals of authorisations of GMOs previously authorised.
 If the application also covers cultivation, the applicant can submit the application (i) either under Regulation (EC) No 1829/2003 only or (ii) both under Directive 2001/18/EC (for the cultivation aspects) and Regulation (EC) No 1829/2003 (for the food/feed aspects).
-The first option has always been prefered up to now.
+The risk assessment procedure of the applications for food/feed purposes or cultivation, is centralised.
+An application should be made through a platform of the European Commission.
+Please see EFSA’s website for all information on the application procedure.

-EFSA has published a guidance to help the applicants submitting an application for authorisation of GM plants for food and feed uses, import and processing, and/or cultivation in the European Union under Regulation (EC) No 1829/2003.
+| An application for authorising a GMO for food or feed uses must comply with the requirements set out in Regulation (EC) 1829/2003 and also with those set out in Commission Implementing Regulation (EU) 503/2013.
+EFSA has published a guidance to help the applicants submitting an application for authorisation of GM plants for food and feed uses, import and processing, and/or cultivation in the European Union under Regulation (EC) No 1829/2003. |

 Inputs of the Biosafety Advisory Council and of the SBB

-Finally, since the end of 2005, the competent Minister has asked the Council to provide him with an advice on all dossiers submitted under the "GM food/feed" Regulation, in complement to the final opinion published by EFSA.
-This advice covers all aspects of the notification (molecular characterisation, environmental impact, nutritional and compositional analysis, toxicity and allergenicity).
+The Biosafety Advisory Council, with the scientific support of external experts and the SBB, takes part in the 90-day consultation procedure of all GMO applications for food and feed.
+On request of the competent Minister, the Biosafety Advisory Council delivers an advice on all dossiers submitted under the "GM food/feed" Regulation, complementing the final opinion published by EFSA).
 The Belgian authorities determine their position on the European Commission draft decisions primarily on the basis of this advice and the EFSA's opinion.

-Based on the EFSA’s opinion, the European Commission proposes to Member States to grant or refuse the authorisation.
+Based on EFSA’s opinion, the European Commission proposes to Member States to grant or refuse the authorisation.
 A qualified majority is required to approve the Commission’s proposal.
 If a qualified majority cannot be achieved between the Member States (first in the Standing Committee on Plants, Animals, Food and Feed, second at an Appeal Committee), the final decision is taken by the Commission.

 Authorisations are valid for a maximum of 10 years (renewable).